25 Things To Do Around The Tateyama-Kurobe Alpine Route & Where To Stay

 Numerous soba restaurants serve Togakushi’s signature noodle dishes while bamboo craft stores sell all manner of the highest quality wares.
 Home to the Togakure School of Ninja, Togakushi’s NinJa Museum and Ninja Kids Village make for great entertainment from spring to autumn, before the snow returns and Togakushi Ski Resorts draws mostly local skiers who know just how good the ski runs are.
 Togakushi is waiting for you to discover it!

-18 / JIGOKUDANI MONKEY PARK
+18 / JIGOKUDANI MONKEY PARK / all year round

 The monkeys of the Jigokudani Monkey Park can proudly claim to be as famous as the Snow Walls of the Tateyama-Kurobe Alpine Route.
 Located a little way from the Alpine Route but still readily accessible, the Jigokudani Monkey Park has achieved global fame due to the curious behaviour of the resident monkeys – the only troop of monkeys in the world known to (naturally) bathe in hot springs.